xiaoli-dong/metagenomics_crash_course/mapping/README.md

 #BBMap will produce sorted and indexed bam file
 >bbmap.sh ref=your_contigs_longer_than_500bp in=your_qc_R1_file in2=your_qc_R2_file out=your_sample_id.bam bs=bs.sh; sh bs.sh covstats=your_sample_id.bbmap_covstats.txt scafstats=your_sample_id.bbmap_scafstats.txt threads=8
 ```
-You will repeat the BBMap mapping process for all your sequenced libraries that you want to map.
+You need to repeat the BBMap mapping process for all your sequenced libraries that you want to map to your assembly.
 ## Short reads mapping using Bowtie2
 Create output dirctory
 ```